PrefectHQ/prefect-background-task-examples/README.md

 prefect config set PREFECT_EXPERIMENTAL_ENABLE_TASK_SCHEDULING=true
 ```

-**NOTE**: With this setting turned on, you can use tasks without flows both when using an open-source Prefect API server and with Prefect Cloud.
+**NOTE**: With this setting turned on, you can use tasks without flows when using an open-source Prefect API server and with Prefect Cloud.

 The Prefect team is actively working on this feature and would love to hear your feedback.
 Let us know what you think in the [Prefect Community Slack](https://communityinviter.com/apps/prefect-community/prefect-community).